cytoscape/cytoscape.js-edgehandles/README.md

   preview: true, // whether to show added edges preview before releasing selection
   hoverDelay: 150, // time spent hovering over a target node before it is considered selected
   handleNodes: 'node', // selector/filter function for whether edges can be made from a given node
+  snap: false, // when enabled, the edge can be drawn by just moving close to a target node (can be confusing on compound graphs)
+  snapThreshold: 50, // the target node must be less than or equal to this many pixels away from the cursor/finger
+  snapFrequency: 15, // the number of times per second (Hz) that snap checks done (lower is less expensive)
+  noEdgeEventsInDraw: false, // set events:no to edges during draws, prevents mouseouts on compounds
   handlePosition: function( node ){
     return 'middle top'; // sets the position of the handle in the format of "X-AXIS Y-AXIS" such as "left top", "middle top" },